czcorpus/ictools/README.md

 ictools transalign ./intercorp.pl2cs ./intercorp.en2cs > intercorp.pl2en
 ```

-For the *import* action, you may want to *tweak line buffer size* (by default *bufio.MaxScanTokenSize* = 64 * 1024
+For the *import* action, you may want to *tweak line buffer size* (value is in bytes; by default *bufio.MaxScanTokenSize* = 64 * 1024 is used which may fail in case of some complex alignments and/or long text identifiers).
+In case the buffer is too
-is used which may fail in case of some complex alignments):
+small, ictools will end with fatal log event returning a non-zero value to shell.

 ```bash
 ictools -line-buffer 250000 -registry-path /var/local/corpora/registry import ....etc...